Accelerated Degree Program

 Credit for Prior Learning

 SFCC recognizes that students may gain college-level knowledge through life and work experiences outside of an academic setting.
-The Credit for Prior Learning program provides an opportunity to develop a portfolio to document and earn credit for college-level learning acquired outside the classroom.
-For more information, review the Credit by Portfolio Process and Guidelines.
+For more information, please visit the Credit for Prior Learning page.

 Credit by Examination

 If you believe you can demonstrate college-level learning in a particular subject area, you may attempt to challenge the course material by examination.
-There are four options for so challenging a course:
+There are three options to challenge a course: